7 Tips for Deploying Custom Objects in Salesforce to Production

 You can run into various issues when deploying custom objects in Salesforce.
 These include missing components, such as fields and record types, or test method errors on any new validations and data dependencies.
 So to help you prepare your deployments to prevent such errors, we’ve come up with these seven Salesforce deployment tips to help guide you through your deployments.
 You can also use Panaya ForeSight for Salesforce alongside these tips, giving you the ability to safely and efficiently deploy Salesforce Custom Objects to production.

-#1 Plan Your Deployment
+#1 Plan Your Salesforce Deployment

 Every project needs careful planning, and deployments are no different.
 Deployments executed in stages can reduce the risk of errors by allowing you to regularly deploy a small number of specific components instead of everything all at once.
 In this way, you can check if the deployment is successful at each stage, making any changes if necessary before the next deployment stage.
 Breaking down your deployment like this can actually speed up your deployment in the long run, since it reduces the risk of ending up with a long list of errors from trying to deploy everything in one go.